uiuc-csid/box-mailer/README.md

 ## Installation

 The repo can be installed directly as a python package.
-We recommend installing it either using [pipx](https://github.com/pypa/pipx)(recommended) or using a bare [virtualenv](https://docs.python.org/3/library/venv.html) to avoid polluting your python installation.
+We strongly recommend installing it using [pipx](https://github.com/pypa/pipx)(recommended) to simplify installation and avoid polluting your python installation.

+We also provide other methods of installation using a bare [virtualenv](https://docs.python.org/3/library/venv.html) or global install.

 ### pipx Installation